New Year, New You, New Relationship Rules

 Is it Really That Simple?

 Writing things down, holds yourself accountable to your boundaries.
-It gives you something to refer back to instead of getting lost or caught in the newness of a potential relationship or finding yourself giving someone the benefit of the doubt.
-If you are looking to learn more about how to stop dating the same person on person on repeat or looking to do something different in your relationships this year, reach out to me here.
+It makes you responsible and in charge of your happiness (that last little bit is so easy to forget).
+It gives you something to refer back to instead of getting lost or caught in the newness of a potential relationship or finding yourself giving someone the benefit of the doubt, when you shouldn't.
+If you are looking to learn more about how to stop dating the same person on repeat or looking to do something different in your relationships this year, reach out to me here.

 P.s.
 This isn’t written my AI so there is human error.